Black Hole Feedback, Galaxy Quenching and Outflows at Cosmic Dawn: Analysis of the SEEDZ Simulations: Results

 From a purely numerical perspective, accretion will end when there is a lack of cold, dense gas within the accretion radius of a MBH.
 There are a number of physical reasons why this may occur: A) MBHs may simply accrete all of the available gas; B) MBH accretion feedback could heat the surrounding gas and severely suppress accretion; C) nearby SNe explosions can evacuate the gas from around a MBH; D) gravitational interactions could eject a MBH from its accretion supply, or E) the dense gas may instead form stars and other MBHs rather than be accreted onto the MBH.
 In this section, we will disentangle these mechanisms to find out which one (or what combination) drives this process in \texttt{SEEDZ}.

 Figure \ref{fig:edd1} shows the MBH growth rate for the top 5 most massive MBHs in each simulation, displayed as the ratio of the accretion rate to the Eddington accretion rate.
-In each case, super-Eddington accretion lasts for up to a few tens of Myr before experiencing a sharp decrease in growth.
-In each case, we identify the MBH's host halo using \textsc{Arepo}'s built-in halo finder, Subfind \citep{Springel2021}.
-The Figure also shows the gas mass within the virial radius of each of these host halos, which also drops substantially prior to the accretion cut-off in all cases.
+In each case, super-Eddington accretion lasts for up to a few tens of Myr before experiencing a sharp decrease in growth (similar results have recently been shown by \citealt{Chon2026}).
+In each case, we identify the MBH's host halo using \texttt{AREPO}'s built-in halo finder, Subfind \citep{Springel2021}.
+Here groups of at least 20 neighboring DM particles are linked into friends-of-friends parent halos, which are then split into gravitationally bound sub-groups, taking into account the distributions of gas mass and stellar/BH particles.
+From these bound structures, we take the halo radius $R_{\rm halo}$ to be the half mass radius of the sub-group.
+The Figure also shows the gas mass within $R_{\rm halo}$ for each of these host halos, which also drops substantially prior to the accretion cut-off in all cases.
 At the time when the MBHs transitioned from super- to sub-Eddington accretors, the remaining gas mass within each halo has become comparable/much lower than that of the accreting MBH.
 This raises the question of whether the removed gas mass had been accreted onto the MBH, if the gas had formed into new stars/BHs within the halo, or if the gas was evacuated from each halo by a feedback process.

 To investigate this, Figure \ref{fig:edd2} shows the total mass in all stars and BHs within each of these halos, along with its total remaining gas mass, at the time when accretion was cut off.
 As the gas mass within each halo decreased, the mass in BHs and stars did not increase to match the deficit, falling short by an order of magnitude.
 This clearly shows that gas was evacuated from each halo, rather than being accreted or forming new objects.